 Care plan for students with intermittent medical conditions

 The Care Plan is a document for students who have intermittent medical conditions that may require assistance in the event of an incident.
-It is shared with the Field(s) of Study via the course leader(s), First Aiders, Library, Housing, Resident Life Assistants, and Security to ensure that the appropriate actions are undertaken in an emergency situation.
+It is shared with the School(s) of Study via the course leader(s), First Aiders, Library, Accommodation and Security to ensure that the appropriate actions are undertaken in an emergency situation.